What you can do to help with your claim for Brandon disability benefits

 Be honest with your doctor and with the Social Security Administration when you describe your symptoms and limitations.
 Social Security will compare statements you made in connection with your claim for disability benefits with statements you made under other circumstances, expecially statements you made when seeking treatment.
 Social Security will also look at statements you made to the Social Security Administration at each prior step of the process.
 Inconsistent, contradictory statements can seriously damage your case.

-Keep your Tampa disability attorney informed
+Keep your Brandon disability attorney informed

 - Your address and/or phone number changes.